YottaDB/YDBDoc/ProgGuide/langfeat.rst

 **Labels**

 In addition to labels that follow the rules for M names, M accepts labels consisting only of digits.
 In a label consisting only of digits, leading zeros are considered significant.
 For example, labels 1 and 01 are different.
 Formallists may immediately follow a label.
 A Formallist consists of one or more names enclosed in parentheses ().
 Formallists identify local variables that "receive" passed values in M parameter passing.
-For more information, see `“Parameter Passing” <./langfeat.html#parameter-passing>`_.
+For more information, see `Parameter Passing`_.

 In YottaDB, a colon (:) delimiter may be appended to the label, which causes the label to be treated as "local."
 Within the routine in which they appear, they perform exactly as they would without the trailing colon but they are available only during compilation and inaccessible to other routines and to indirection or XECUTE.
 Because references to local labels preceding their position in a routine produce a LABELUNKNOWN error at run-time, YottaDB recommends omitting the routinename from labelrefs to a local label.
 Using local labels reduces object size and linking overhead for all types of dynamic linking except indirection and XECUTE.
 Use of local labels may either improve or impair performance; typically any difference is modest.
 The more likely they are to all be used within the code block at run-time, the more likely an improvement.
 In other words, conditional code paths which prevent all references to local variables appearing in the block may actually impair performance.